James-Cherished-Inc/roo-code-community/Custom Modes Visualizer/README.md

 ### ✨ Core Features
 - **Live Editing**: Real-time editing with auto-save
 - **Mode Creation**: Create new custom modes with the Create Mode feature
+- **Family Organization**: Organize modes into families for better management
+- **Family Filtering**: Multi-select dropdown to filter modes by family in all views
+- **Selective Export**: Export only custom modes (excluding Default family)
 - **Responsive Design**: Works perfectly on desktop and mobile
 - **Type Safety**: Full TypeScript support for reliability
 - **Fast Performance**: Built with Vite for lightning-fast development